Giving employers a recruiting advantage is just one benefit of the certification process.

 No company is perfect.
 Great Place to Work-Certification allows you to benchmark the current state of your company culture so that you can set goals and put plans in place for improvement.

-12. Create goodwill
+12. Create goodwill and employee trust

-Many companies find that asking employees to participate in a survey about their workplace experience creates goodwill in itself.
+Many companies find that asking employees to participate in a survey about their workplace experience creates goodwill.
 Employees appreciate being given the opportunity to voice their opinions.

-Claire is our Content Marketing Manager.
+Claire is our Senior Content Marketing Manager.
 Claire works with Great Place to Work data and company culture experts to distil the psychology of high-trust workplaces.
 Claire co-authored the Women in the Workplace report and her profiles of Best Workplaces™ have featured in Fortune.
 When Claire’s not sifting through our 28+ years of survey data, she’s rolling out her yoga mat or daydreaming about her next U.S. road trip.